juanzhangcs/juanzhangcs.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

- The control system of an aircraft.
+ I was involved in several projects in embedded control systems, specially in control system of a specific aircraft.